 Toxic stress results in a large release of stress hormones, including cortisol.
 Sustained high levels of cortisol can cause the learning and memory center (hippocampus)4, and the executive function center of the brain (prefrontal cortex)5 to shrink.

-As a result, toxic stress can lead to cognitive deficits and poor impulse control that may persist into adulthood6.
+As a result, such toxic stress can lead to cognitive deficits and poor impulse control that may persist into adulthood6.

 Overactive Stress Response